badruzeus/CloverEFI-4MU/README.md

 - [ ] Depends on your UEFI firmware, for adding CLOVER as "New Boot Entry" is usually:
    - `fs0:\efi\clover\cloverx64.efi` or
    - `\efi\clover\cloverx64.efi`
+- [ ] More linux distros support is coming soon..

 ### Credits